LeonardoTheMutant/SRB2-Murder-Mystery/README.md

 A port of the famous multiplayer game in SRB2

 ## How to build your **MurderMystery.PK3** from this repository
-There is currently no build/makefile available for this project so you have to build the ***.PK3*** manually.
-First, use `git clone (repository URL)` to save the repository to your computer *OR* download the repository files as a **.ZIP** archive.
-After that go the *SRC/* folder in your saved repository and select every file & folder located here (shortcut is `CTRL+A`).
-You have to create new archive with ***.PK3*** extension and import the selected files into it.
-Filename of the archive does not matter, only the extension.
-If everything is done correctly you will be able to load the ***.PK3*** you created in SRB2 without any problem.
+### If you have `git` installed in your OS
+1. Clone this repository with `git clone https://github.com/LeonardoTheMutant/SRB2-Murder-Mystery`
+2. Go to the cloned repository folder (`cd SRB2-MurderMystery`)
+3. Run [MAKE.BAT](MAKE.BAT) if you're OS is Windows (there is currently no MM-build/make for Linux)
+### You don't have `git` in your OS
+1. Download this repository as a .ZIP archive by clicking the green button at the top-right side by the name **Code** and then select **Download .ZIP** inside it
+2. Unarchive the downloaded .ZIP wherever you want on your machine
+3. Go to the folder you have unarchived and run [MAKE.BAT](MAKE.BAT) if your OS is Windows
+### Your OS is not Windows
+Do everything the same as described with Windows steps except the [MAKE.BAT](MAKE.BAT) process.
+You have to create the .PK3 file of the add-on yourself.
+Do this by creating a new .ZIP file and putting the [SRC](SRC/) folder into it.
+Change the file extension of newly created archive from ***.ZIP*** to ***.PK3*** and your add-on file is ready to be loaded in SRB2.

 ## How to start the multiplayer server with Murder Mystery
 ### From command line